Jermain Defoe leaves Rangers after three years with club

 The ex-Tottenham and Portsmouth forward netted 32 goals in 74 appearances after joining from Bournemouth, initially on loan, in January 2019.

+“A season I will simply never forget and memories I will cherish forever.

+“Rangers Football Club will forever hold a special place in my heart.
+Thank you for everything, and good luck for the rest of the season.”

-Sporting director Ross Wilson told Rangers’ website: “Jermain has made a significant contribution to Rangers over the last number of seasons.
+Sporting director Ross Wilson praised Defoe for his impact at Ibrox.
+He told Rangers’ website: “Jermain has made a significant contribution to Rangers over the last number of seasons.

 “Even in the twilight years of his career, he has shown the expert movement and finishing ability that took him to the very top in his career.
 His contribution within the training centre was excellent as he became a role model for his peers, showing professionalism on a daily basis.